nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/swate/swate-quickstart-videos.md

 ---

-## SWATE availability
+## Swate availability

-In this video we are going to briefly talk about how you can get your hands on SWATE:
+In this video we are going to briefly talk about how you can get your hands on Swate:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fbWEoGw6rDw?si=JbBEhUYBL6rk0z3_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>